 Material risks Risk mitigation techniques Expense risk Contracts are in place with our service providers to ensure transparency over pricing of services.
 Expense risk is also factored in the pricing of our products through a best estimate allowance for expenses.
 Best estimate expense assumptions are reviewed and rebased annually.
 Expenses are monitored continually and any identified deviations from expected norms are addressed.
-Lapse risk We price our products based on best estimate assumptions, including surrender rates.
+A Future Management Action plan has been approved by the Board which sets out steps to be taken to reduce costs in the advent of a mass lapse event Lapse risk We price our products based on best estimate assumptions, including surrender rates.
 We carry out reviews of the on-going appropriateness of our products.
 Lapse experience is monitored against budgetary expectations on a continual basis and any identified deviations from expected norms are investigated.
 Best-estimate lapse assumptions are reviewed on at least an annual basis.
 Mortality risk A large proportion of the mortality risk is reinsured.
 Life Catastrophe event Due to the nature of the products written, there is limited exposure to this class of risk.
 A significant proportion of the likely impact of life catastrophe risk is reinsured.